 - A detailed instructional email will be sent to you confirming your test day/date & time and important guidelines related to the entrance exam.
 Please make sure to read it thoroughly. - Your test will be conducted at Habib University.
-On test day, please reach the University at least half an hour before test time so that you can register yourself and get acquainted with the place. - You are not allowed to bring anything on the test day except your Habib University.
-Admit Card, your CNIC/B-Form/ Passport or any other picture identity with you. - As soon as you reach the University, register yourself and get your test voucher(s) and seat number from the registration team.
-The registration team will further guide you to your test venue. - Applicants appearing for the Advanced Level Math section are required to bring their own scientific calculator.
+On test day, please reach the University at least half an hour before test time, so that you can register yourself and get acquainted with the place. - You are not allowed to bring anything on the test day except your Habib University.
+You must however bring your Admit Card, your CNIC/B-Form/ Passport & COVID-19 Vaccination Certificate or any other picture identity with you. - As soon as you reach the University, register yourself and get your test voucher(s) and seat number from the registration team.
+The registration team will further guide you to your test venue. - Applicants appearing for the Advanced Level Math section are required to bring their own scientific calculator (basic scientific calculator).
 Calculators will not be allowed for students appearing for the Arithmetic test. - If you bring a cell phone, you will be asked to turn it off and submit it to the registration team before entering the examination room.
 The university will bear no responsibility for any loss of any cellphone or any other item. - Stationery for the test, including pencils, erasers, sharpeners and scratch papers, will be provided to you by Habib University.
 You do not need to bring any stationary.